nanobox-io/nanobox-docs/source/local-dev/managing-local-data.html.md

 ```

 #### Database Name
-The name of databases deployed with Nanobox will always be 'gonano'
+The name of databases deployed with Nanobox will always be `gonano`.

 #### Port
 The port will always be the default port of the service type.